RajdeepThakare/Noritsu-Password-Generator/README.md

 # Noritsu Password Generator

-### Only application to generate daily passwords for Noritse QSS MiniLab machines hasslefree.
+### Only application to generate daily passwords for Noritsu QSS MiniLab machines hasslefree.